boonlogic/amber-go-sdk/README.md

 }
 ```

-Running the connect-example.py script should yield output like the following:
+Running the connect-example.go script should yield output like the following:

 `$ go run examples/connect.go`
 ```json